TN 43 (06-24)

 Prior education, training, or work experience is relevant if it would permit achievement of the work goal without a step or expense listed in the PASS.
 For information regarding what an individual who had an earlier PASS must demonstrate before a new PASS can be approved, see SI 00870.006E.1. in this section.

-The PASS specialist learns that Jim's degree in history exempts him from all but the required courses in the biology curriculum but Jim's EMT training has no relevance to becoming a doctor.
+The PASS specialist learns that Jim's degree in history exempts them from all but the required courses in the biology curriculum but Jim's EMT training has no relevance to becoming a doctor.
 The PASS specialist discusses this with Jim.
-The PASS specialist also advises Jim that the expected earnings of a resident appear to be sufficient to pay for his living expenses, out of pocket medical expenses, and work-related expenses.
-Consequently, Jim modifies his PASS to list his work goal as a (resident) doctor and to require only 2 years for the necessary biology course work.
+The PASS specialist also advises Jim that the expected earnings of a resident appear to be sufficient to pay for their living expenses, out of pocket medical expenses, and work-related expenses.
+Consequently, Jim modifies their PASS to list their work goal as a (resident) doctor and to require only 2 years for the necessary biology course work.

 7. Supported-employment goals